Frequently asked questions

 The initial rollout of SciPost offers a Physics portal.

-Portals in other disciplines will be opened if the SciPost model proves to be successful, and when a sufficient number of Supporting Partners have been signed up.
+Portals in other disciplines will be opened if the SciPost model proves to be successful, and when a sufficient number of sponsors have been signed up.

 Yes.
 All content is vetted by the editorial team before being made public.
 Only meaningful, professional-level scientific content is accepted.
 SciPost does not take any responsibility for the actual contents of postings.

 SciPost operates non-commercially and purely not-for-profit, incurring minimal costs.
 Contributors, who are by definition all academically employed, provide all the content and perform all editorial tasks as part of their normal institutional academic duties.
 Operations are kept running by a team of volunteer officers, themselves academically employed.

 The startup phase was supported by a grant from the NWO in the Netherlands.
 Long-term operations will be financed by donations from national funding agencies, universities, societies, foundations and individuals.
-More information on our cost-slashing consortial scheme can be found on our partners page.
-Librarians can have a look at our one-page Prospectus and at our full Sponsorship Agreement template for more information.
+More information on our cost-slashing consortial scheme can be found on our sponsors page.
+You can also take a look at our one-page Prospectus and at our full Sponsorship Agreement template for more information.
 You might even consider petitioning your local librarian/director/... to consider sponsoring us, which you can easily do using this email template.